You Are Being Tracked

 - It's fast, light, and asynchronous.
 No extra bloat.

-- It only tracks four metrics: page views, browser, rough screen size, and rough location.
-Nothing even remotely identifiable, and each metrics that are easy to use and apply to your project.
+- It tracks a small number of factors: page views, page referrals, browser, rough screen size, and rough location.
+Nothing even remotely identifiable.

 - I own my own data.
 It is fully exportable and deletable at any time.
 No phoning home, no perpetually saved data.
 Full control.